-The Council expects that a Registered Provider will not covert any Social Rent property to Affordable Rent if the acquisition, development or improvement of the property was contributed to by a developer through planning obligations or the council through land contribution (nil receipt or discounted) capital contribution, or any similar assistance, e.g. the developer preparing the land, surrounding land or facilities to assist the development.
+The Council expects that a Registered Provider will not covert any Social Rent property to Affordable Rent if the acquisition, development or improvement of the property was contributed to by a developer through planning obligations or the Council through land contribution (nil receipt or discounted) capital contribution, or any similar assistance, for example, the developer preparing the land, surrounding land or facilities to assist the development.
+In exceptional circumstances Registered Providers may seek written consent off the Council for the conversion to Affordable Rent of properties referred to in this section.